jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 ## PureScript

 PureScript is another high-level language like Reason.
-They both have data types where you can define unions with custom constructor names.
+Both Reason and PureScript have data types where we can define unions with custom constructor names.
 Despite that, PureScript's generated code is significantly worse than Reason's.

 ```js
 "use strict";